 Rigidity versus flexibility

-With recent changes to consumer privacy and increasing restrictions on third-party cookies, the ability to effectively capture and harness first party data has become more critical to survival than ever and quite frankly, is now table stakes in driving highly personalised experiences and remaining competitive.Â
+With recent changes to consumer privacy and increasing restrictions on third-party cookies, the ability to effectively capture and harness first-party data has become more critical to business survival than ever and, quite frankly, is now the basic requirement for delivering highly personalised experiences and remaining competitive.

 Traditional Customer Data Platforms (CDPs) have long been the backbone of customer data management and activation, offering a centralised repository for various data sources (behavioral data, first-party attributes, customer insights, etc.).